johnfrenchxyz/UGA/CAES/README.md

 - Style side nav for departmental pages.
 It will show sibling and children pages, but parent pages will be contained to the breadcrumb.
 - Move Image Gallery component to CSS masonry instead of jQuery (do this with Gabe and Robby)
 - Examine plain list border issue in firefox.
-- Make the image slider caption classes actually move the caption.
 - Begin thinking about style guide for the end of may.
 - Talk to Robby/look at his component documentation about "Advanced Components"
 - Look into components overlapping dropdown in author.